schylerwagner/SaaS-Analytics-Engineering/README.md

 ## Project Status

-**Current Phase:** Analytics Data Modeling
+**Current Phase:** Analytics Layer Complete

-The raw and staging layers have been completed and validated.
-The next phase focuses on building analytical models and business-ready datasets.
+The raw, staging, and analytics layers have been implemented and validated.
+The project now contains reusable dimensions, fact tables, and a monthly executive summary mart supporting customer, subscription, churn, product usage, support, and recurring revenue analysis.

+The remaining work is optional presentation-layer enhancement, such as a lightweight executive dashboard and architecture diagrams.